mopidy/mopidy-spotify/README.rst

 Mopidy-Spotify is dependent on ``pyspotify``, a wrapper for Spotify's ``libspotify`` C library. ``libspotify`` was `deprecated in 2015
 <https://github.com/mopidy/mopidy-spotify/issues/110>`_ with no replacement.
 It
-is unmaintained, functionally limited and also now unavailable from the `Spotify developer site <https://developer.spotify.com/technologies/>`_.
+is unmaintained, functionally limited, and also now unavailable from the `Spotify developer site <https://developer.spotify.com/technologies/>`_.
 Where possible we are `moving to use Spotify's Web API instead
 <https://github.com/mopidy/mopidy-spotify/issues/114>`_.
 However, native
 playback is still only possible using ``libspotify`` and there is no official way for us to provide some Spotify features.

-Limitations and/or bugs in ``libspotify`` currently result in missing/broken support in Mopidy-Spotify for the following:
+Limitations and/or bugs in ``libspotify`` currently result in missing/broken Mopidy-Spotify support for the following:

 - Playlists (`#182 <https://github.com/mopidy/mopidy-spotify/issues/182>`_,
   `#122 <https://github.com/mopidy/mopidy-spotify/issues/122>`_) - available